system76/tech-docs/src/models/addw3/repairs.md

 4. Unplug the two white fan connectors from the motherboard (highlighted yellow above).
 5. Remove the heatsink/fans from the case, being careful not to bend the heatsink pipes.
 It may take some pressure to break the seal of the thermal paste.
-6. Using a paper towel, remove the existing thermal paste from the CPU, GPU, VRAM chips, and heatsink.
+6. Using a paper towel, remove the existing thermal paste from the CPU, GPU, and heatsink.
 You may also use a small amount of rubbing alcohol if the old paste is dried or difficult to remove.
+    - You can optionally remove the thermal putty from the four VRAM chips surrounding the GPU chip if you have replacement thermal putty to install.

 ![Thermal paste removal](./img/thermal-paste-removal.webp)

-7. Apply a small line of thermal paste directly onto the CPU chip, GPU chip, and VRAM chips.
+7. Apply a small line of thermal paste directly onto the CPU chip and the GPU chip.
+    - If you're also replacing the thermal putty, apply the new putty to the four VRAM chips.
+    - If you aren't replacing the thermal putty, scoop the existing putty (from the VRAM chip and the corresponding location on the heatsink) into the center of each VRAM chip using a flat plastic tool.

 ![Thermal paste application](./img/thermal-paste-application.webp)